Serena Williams Stuns Fans While Shimmying In Black Leather Pants

-Serena Williams brought a little joy to her over 12.7 million Instagram followers on this week with a silly, yet adorable, new video post.
+Serena Williams brought a little joy to her over 12.7 million Instagram followers this week with a silly, yet adorable, new video post.
 The tennis superstar — who has also become a fashion icon — stunned her fans when she did a little dance.

 Serena gave her followers something to smile about when she took to social media on Wednesday night while wearing a pair of black leather pants and a matching crop top.
 The clip featured the athlete rocking a stylish look while standing in what appeared to be her foyer, with a wooden bench behind her and a piece of colorful art hung on the wall.